-A Tuition Assistance Committee has been established to review tuition assistance applications and determine award amounts.
-In all cases the decision of the committee will be final.
+A Tuition Assistance Committee has been established to review tuition assistance applications and determine tuition assistance amounts.
+In all cases, the decision of the committee will be final.

 A request for tuition assistance will not influence the decision on whether to accept a student.
 Admission and tuition assistance decisions are done separately and no decision on tuition assistance will be made until a student has been accepted to Westmark.